Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 Best Practices for Maintaining Chain of Custody

-By doing so, they strengthen both legal compliance and professional reputation.
+These practices strengthen both legal compliance and professional credibility.

 Conclusion

-The chain of custody is the foundation of forensic credibility.
-It ensures that evidence remains reliable, transparent, and legally acceptable.
-Without it, forensic science cannot serve justice effectively.
+The chain of custody in forensic science is the foundation of evidence integrity.
+It ensures that evidence remains authentic, reliable, and legally admissible.

 Written by: Faliha Khan